Canadian National Railway

-From 1919 to 1978, the railway was referred to as "Canadian National Railways" (CNR).

 History

 The Canadian National Railways (CNR) was incorporated on June 6, 1919, comprising several railways that had become bankrupt and fallen into Government of Canada hands, along with some railways already owned by the government.
 Primarily a freight railway, CN also operated passenger services until 1978, when they were assumed by Via Rail.
 The only passenger services run by CN after 1978 were several mixed trains (freight and passenger) in Newfoundland, and several commuter trains both on CN's electrified routes and towards the South Shore in the Montreal area (the latter lasted without any public subsidy until 1986).
 The Newfoundland mixed trains lasted until 1988, while the Montreal commuter trains are now operated by Montreal's EXO.

 On November 17, 1995, the Government of Canada privatized CN.
 Over the next decade, the company expanded significantly into the United States, purchasing Illinois Central Railroad and Wisconsin Central Transportation, among others.